You are here

-"How and why things work?" … The study of physics comes from the human need to understand the natural world around us.
+"How and why do things work?"
+The study of physics comes from the human need to understand the natural world around us.
 The primary reason to study physics is to satisfy your hunger for knowledge and curiosity regarding natural phenomena.
 Moreover, physics is a fundamental science and it is needed as part of a foundation for many of the other natural sciences.
 In addition, physics is the basis for most modern technology.

 Through your study of physics, you will develop a grounding in a variety of physics concepts.
 You will understand forces and energy, electricity and magnetism, and topics that will challenge your brain, like relativity and quantum physics.
-However, studying physics doesn't mean memorizing formulas, but to learn a methodology of investigation; you will acquire a mindset and skills essential for your life.
-In doing experiments and solving problems you will have to analyze, to reason logically, to discriminate between important and irrelevant information, and to write and expose in a clear and concise way your reasoning and your deductions.
+However, studying physics doesn't mean memorizing formulas, but rather learning a methodology of investigation; you will acquire a mindset and skills essential for your life.
+In doing experiments and solving problems you will have to analyze, to reason logically, to discriminate between important and irrelevant information, and to write and explain in a clear and concise way your reasoning and your deductions.
 These are valuable skills that can be applied in a range of careers.

 GENERAL PHYSICS I (NSC223)